dgcosenza/Scripts/Windows-Scripts/block_telemetry/README.md

 # Telemetry Blocking Firewall Rules

-This repository contains scripts to block telemetry-related network requests on Windows using firewall rules.
+This repository contains scripts to block telemetry-related network requests on Windows using firewall rules and to disable telemetry services and tasks.

 ## Files